eficode-academy/learn-helm/exercise5.md

 # Exercise 5: Deploying charts from code with helmsman

 Now it's time to deploy charts to our cluster from code.
-[Helmsman](https://github.com/Praqma/helmsman) is a `Helm-Charts-as-Code` tool which takes a desired state of charts deployment in your cluster and achieves that state.
+[Helmsman](https://github.com/Praqma/helmsman) is a `Helm-Charts-as-Code` tool which takes a desired state of charts deployment in your cluster and makes it happen.

+> This exercise will not work from Windows since Helmsman is not available yet on Windows.
+If you have Windows 10 with docker installed, you can complete this exercise using Helmsman's docker container.
+More details [here](helmsman_on_windows.md).

 We will use an [example desired state file (DSF)](helmsman/dsf.toml) which describes our desire to have kubernetes dashborad installed in the `default` namespace and our own helm-echoserver chart installed in the `playground` namespace.